Kelly Douglas Fund

 - Download and Complete Cover Sheet

-- Mail a hard copy of signed Cover Sheet and Letter of Request to the Administrator of the Fund
+- Mail or email a copy of signed Cover Sheet and Letter of Request to the Administrator of the Fund

-- If appropriate, arrange for a letter of recommendation to be mailed or emailed to the Director and the Fund Administrator.
+- If appropriate, arrange for a letter of recommendation to be mailed or emailed to the Director and the Fund Administrator or emailed to both the current Director, Shankar Raman (email@example.com) and to the Literature Staff (firstname.lastname@example.org).

-- A response will be sent to you via email or interdepartmental mail.
+- A decision will be communicated to you via email or interdepartmental mail.

 - Contact Fund Administrator at the appropriate time, and turn in the Reimbursements form along with necessary receipts.